foxypool/foxy-farmer/README.md

 > If you can run a full node, you should!

 Foxy-Farmer is useful in the following scenarios:
-- You are replotting your OG pooling farm to compressed madmax NFT plots but do not want to run two full nodes
+- You are replotting your OG pooling farm to compressed NFT plots but do not want to run two full nodes
+- You want to run a DrPlotter setup on a single machine
 - Your hardware does not support running a full node
+- You do not want to manage/run a full node

 If you are migrating from FlexFarmer please check out [this guide](https://docs.foxypool.io/proof-of-spacetime/guides/switching-from-flex-farmer-to-foxy/).